moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/account.md

 ## Introduction {: #introduction }

-This guide will show you how to properly wind down your operations as a Tanssi block producer.
+This guide will show you how to wind down your operations as a Tanssi block producer properly.
 Naturally, this guide assumes that you're an existing Tanssi block producer with a [block-producing node](/node-operators/block-producers/onboarding/run-a-block-producer){target=\_blank} and mapped [session keys](https://wiki.polkadot.network/docs/learn-keys#session-keys){target=\_blank}.
 Offboarding a block producer node is a two-step process that involves removing your delegation and unmapping your session keys.
-By following the steps outlined in this guide, you can properly cease operations as a Tanssi block producer.
+Following the steps outlined in this guide, you can cease operations as a Tanssi block producer.

 ## Request Undelegation {: #request-undelegation }